guzzle/guzzle/UPGRADING.md

   Guzzle 6.
 - As Guzzle now uses a middleware based systems the event system and RingPHP integration has been removed.
-Note: while the event system has been removed, if there is sufficient demand, it would be possible that a package could be created that adds event support into the middleware system.
+Note: while the event system has been removed, it is possible to add your own type of event system that is powered by the middleware system.
   - Removed the `Event` namespace.
   - Removed the `Subscriber` namespace.
   - Removed `Transaction` class